wenkaiingermany/NCE_03/Lesson_17.md

 Even if you travel in ideal weather, sea journeys take a long time.
 It took me over half an hour to get rid of him.
 The journalist immediately set out to obtain these important facts, but he took a long time to send them.

+### Above the surface of the water, the towers rise to a height of nearly 700 feet.

+rise to a height of ...
+A tall steel tower rising to a height of nearly 200 feet will rest on the platform.

+### They support the cables from which the bridge has been suspended.
+Each of the four cables contains 26,108 lengths of wire.

+a length of rope / pipe /wire etc.

+a sum of money
+a bar of chocolate
+a bar / cake of soap
+a slice of butter
+a loaf of bread
+a tube of toothpaste
+a cone of ice-cream
+a bunch of grapes / bananas
+a flash / bolt of lightning
+a peal of thunder
+a gust of wind
+a pane of glass
+a bouquet of flowers

+### It has been estimated that if the bridge were packed with cars, it would still only be carrying a third of its total capacity.

+it is estimated that ...
+it is said that ...
+it is believed that ...
+it is reported that ...

+It is said that if anyone touches the tree, he will have bad luck; if he picks a leaf, he will die.
+It has been said that everyone lives by selling something.

+"if"型的虚拟语气
+1. 与现在事实相反
+if + S. + did / were, S. + would / should / could / might + do
+If you lived in the Mediterranean, for instance, you would consider octopus a great delicacy.
+If she were alive today she would not be able to air her views on her favourite topic of conversation: domestic servants.
+2. 与过去事实相反
+if + S. + had done, S. + would / should / could / might + have done
+If they had only had one more child, the fact would have passed unnoticed.
+If the Houses of Parliament had not been burned down in 1824, the great clock would never have been erected.
+3. 于未来的趋势相反
+if + S. + should do, S. + would / should / could / might + do
+if + S. + did / were to do, S. + would / should / could / might + do
+If it should rain tomorrow, you could stay at home.
+If the sun were to rise in the west, I would lend you the money.

+be packed with ...
+be crowed with ...
+be crammed with ...
+be thronged with ...
+The island was packed with tourists.
+The narrow roads were crowded with holiday traffic.
+The guide is crammed with useful information.
+The streets were thronged with Christmas shoppers.

+a third of ... / one-third of ...
+two-thirds of ...
+Two-thirds of the profits are given to charities.
+### However, size and strength are not the only important things about this bridge.
+### Despite its immensity, it is both simple and elegant, fulfilling its designer's dream to create 'an enormous object drawn as faintly as possible'.

+Although it is immense, ...
+Despite its importance, the meeting has to be postponed.
+Despite its scarity, water is still wasted in the country.
+Despite his cleverness, he cannot figure out how to do it.

+fulfil / fulfill
+fulfil / realize / achieve one's dream
+one's dream come true
+dream of doing sth. / to do sth.

+He had finally achieved his dream of becoming a pilot.
+Her dream to enter the famous university came true.